 Montane meadows also play a unique and crucial role in the ecology of many bird species found in the Sierra Nevada.
 A substantial subset of Sierra species is dependent on meadows for breeding habitat, and the population density of many forest-inhabiting species is often highest at meadow edges.
 Perhaps even more importantly, montane meadows serve as critical molting and pre-migration staging areas for dispersing birds (particularly juveniles) of a broad array of species, some of which do not actually breed anywhere near the meadows.

-Historic and current human activities (most notably livestock grazing, but also water management, recreational activities, and logging practices) have compromised the viability of meadow habitat throughout much of the Sierra.
+Historic and current human activities (most notably livestock grazing, but also water management, recreational activities, logging practices, agriculture, and fire suppression) have compromised the viability of meadow habitat throughout much of the Sierra.
 Two of California's endangered bird species, Willow Flycatcher and Great Gray Owl, depend critically on montane meadows.

 Derlet, MD, R.W., J.R.
 Carlson, PhD.
 2006.
 Coliform Bacteria in Sierra Nevada Wilderness Lakes and Streams: What Is the Impact of Backpackers, Pack Animals, and Cattle?
 Wilderness and Environmental Medicine, 17, 15-20.
 (54KB PDF)